 To the first really tricky question the Velar must answer, then: does a four-cylinder diesel engine have any place in a £64,000 Range Rover?

+But, here and now, does this engine do this car the kind of service needed to really distinguish the Velar?
 Cue the awkward silence.
 In some ways, JLR’s higher-output Ingenium diesel just about earns its place in the car, but in others, it falls quite a long way short.

+The 237bhp motor is certainly quieter and better isolated from the cabin in the Velar than it is in an F-Pace.
 It’s still a four-cylinder diesel, mind, and is inherently less smooth and hushed than the six-cylinder diesel is.
 But, overall, it does a respectable job on refinement, being a little bit vocal when cold and when revving hard, but never really disturbing the car’s occupants.

 Less respectable is the Velar’s outright performance level.
 Compared with what else your money might have bought, it’s actually downright poor.